-This course introduces the vocational nursing student to the nursing care of the neurological, endocrine, oncology, orthopedic, and rehabilitation patient as well as the patient with a hematological and lymphatic disease.
-The related anatomy, pathophysiology, psycho-social, pharmacology, and nutrition considerations of the above patients will be integrated with admission to the RN program (ADN).
+This course introduces vocational nursing students to the nursing care of the neurological, endocrine, oncology, orthopedic, and rehabilitation patient as well as the patient with a hematological and lymphatic disease.
+Each unit integrates related anatomy, pathophysiology, psychosocial, pharmacology, and nutrition considerations.